Jobs Paying $3 Million Per Week Swell, Fueled by Trump Tax Favors for Big Business

 The First Part and today’s Second Part of my reporting on the new wage statistics focused on full-time workers.
 Part Three will look at part-timers, the one in four American workers making less than $15,000 a year.
 The pay story for these 41 million people is a mix of good and bad news.

-Footnote: For 1991, I included in the Executive Class those paid $500,000 and up because that threshold in 2021 money was $1 million because prices doubled over those 30 years.
+Footnote: For 1991, I included in the Executive Class those paid $500,000 and up because that threshold in 2021 money was $1 million since prices doubled over those 30 years.